The Mole (Australian TV series) season 1: Episode 5

 Capture the Flag: The players met the host in the wilderness.
 Their challenge was to reach a red flag positioned between two radio towers up the hill from them.
 They had 30 minutes to reach it, but had to evade the three snipers who would be shooting at them with paintball guns, one of whom would be in a helicopter.
 The players were also given guns, and if anyone shot anyone, a sniper shot a player, a player shot a sniper, or a player shot a player, they'd be taken out of the game.
 The last scenario was a realistic one, because if there remained just one player left alive to reach the flag, the group would win the $10,000, and that one player would win a free pass through to the next episode.
 If more than one player were still alive when they reached the flags, they'd win the money, but no free pass.
 After Abby eliminated one of the snipers, another in turn eliminated her, and Alan was the only player left alive.
 He eliminated the other two snipers, took the red flag, and won $10,000 for the group along with a free pass for himself.

 Brainteasers: The players were split into two groups of three and told, for $5,000, to make their way through a house in Strahan, finding three brainteaser puzzles each on their way.
 Each brainteaser had to be successfully solved before they could move on.
 There was a 45-minute time limit to get out of the house, but each incorrect guess on any brainteaser cost them 5 minutes from that time limit.
 Alan, Beverley, and Jan did well in this challenge, making just one incorrect guess through all three puzzles.
 Abby, Ben, and Linda only solved the first puzzle after 27 minutes and two incorrect guesses, never solved the second, and never even saw the third.

 Wildlife Photography: The players were split into three groups of two, given cameras, and told to photograph wildlife.
 After their time was up, they were each to submit four photographs, and if a wildlife expert could find six distinct species among the twelve photographs, the group would win $10,000.
 They were sent to three different locales, a beach, a forest, and open water, to seek their species.
-Abby and Linda submitted two pictures of their lenscap, one of gray clouds, and one of Abby herself.
+Abby and Linda submitted two pictures of their lens cap, one of grey clouds, and one of Abby herself.
 Alan and Beverley managed to at least shoot pictures of their terrain, but got no animal species either.
 Ben and Jan managed three species in their photos, but it was not enough to win the money.